-SSDI benefits are one way that you could provide your family with necessary financial support while you cope with your health concerns.
-For anyone who has worked and paid Social Security taxes over the years, SSDI is meant to be a safety net in the event you suffer a profound disability.
+Social Security Disability Insurance (SSDI) benefits are one way to provide your family with financial support while you cope with your health concerns.
+For anyone who has worked and paid Social Security taxes over the years, SSDI is meant to be a safety net in the event of a profound disability.

 Getting SSDI benefits, however, can be a complex and time-consuming matter, since the Social Security Administration (SSA) does not automatically grant all claims for SSDI benefits.
-However, if you receive an initial denial of benefits or otherwise disagree with SSA’s decision, you do have legal options for recourse.
-Allow a qualified local lawyer to work with you to present evidence in support of your SSDI claim and represent your interests at an Alpharetta SSDI hearing.
+However, if you receive an initial denial of benefits or otherwise disagree with SSA’s decision on your claim, you have legal options for recourse.
+Allow a qualified lawyer to work with you to present evidence in support of your SSDI claim and represent your interests at an Alpharetta SSDI hearing.

 Many individuals are denied SSDI benefits when they initially apply for them, often due to insufficient medical evidence, a technical error, or some other incorrect or missing information in their applications.
 According to the SSA publication entitled “Your Right to Question the Decision Made on Your Claim,” there are four levels of appeal for a denial of SSDI benefits.
 These are, in the order which an applicant must pursue them: